Chinese Herbal Medicine

 Remember, this is your time to focus on your healing, so please turn off your cell phone during your treatment and try to relax as much as possible.
 Make it count!

 After Your Acupuncture Treatment

 Workout easily.
 Please do not engage in heavy exercise, sexual activity.
 These activities will interfere with the effectiveness of that treatment.
 By avoiding strenuous or rigorous routines, your body has an opportunity to process the treatment and allow for the integration necessary for improved health.

 Follow through with other appointments.
-In fact, acupuncture is an excellent adjunct therapy to massage, physical therapy and chiropractic adjustments.
+In fact, acupuncture is an excellent complementary therapy to massage, physical therapy and chiropractic adjustments.
 If these treatments are on the same day as your acupuncture, please be sure all practitioners are aware of these appointments so that treatment can be adjusted to enhance your therapy.